How one Chinatown curbs anti-Asian violence and unites a city

 And yet cracks have appeared: resentment from other neighborhoods that Chinatown has gotten so much attention; generational differences between Asian parents and their children over police funding and the role of police; and a political split.

 Earlier this year, police funding caused a public rift between the mayor, and City Council members Fife and Council President Nikki Fortunato Bas, a representative for Chinatown.
-Since then, the City Council voted unanimously with the mayor to restore citywide funding to police and other community services that was cut over the winter.
+Since then, the City Council voted unanimously with the mayor to restore citywide funding to police and other community services that had been cut.
 Larger issues about policing, though, remain unresolved, with a task force on re-imagining public safety readying its final recommendations as the city nears a budget deadline for the next two years.

 “A multicultural poster”